deepaksrivastav/webdav-addon/webdav/DOCS.md

 # Home Assistant Community Add-on: WebDAV

-This is an WebDAV add-on for Home Assistant powered by Caddy and the WebDAV module for Caddy.
+This is an WebDAV add-on for Home Assistant powered by Rclone.

 It shows off several features and structures like: